saisun229/okCupidTakeHome/README.md

 Some more details:

 * Don't worry about vendor prefixes; target the latest version of Chrome.
-* The app should compile without any errors.
+* The app should compile without any errors or linting warnings.
 * Create as many or as few subcomponents as you like.
 * Use whatever libraries you want.
-(But remember: if you worked here, we would want to pay attention to payload size.
-Choose wisely!)
+But remember: if you worked here, we would pay attention to payload size.
+Choose wisely!
-* Eyeball the margins, paddings, and colors.
+* Feel free to eyeball the margins, paddings, and colors.

 ## When you're done

+Replace this file with a brief readme of your own.
+We are interested in hearing about things like architectural decisions you made, problems you ran into, trade-offs you weighed, or anything else you'd like us to know.
+But do recall: brevity is the soul of wit!

-Remove the `node_modules` directory, zip up this project directory, and send it back to us.
+Then, remove the `node_modules` directory, zip up this project directory, and send it back to us.

 Thanks for your time, and good luck!
 We look forward to hearing from you!